Greenfield Valley Heritage Park

 Greenfield Valley Heritage Park (Dyffryn Maes Glas) is a 70 acre country park in the United Kingdom.
-It is located near the town of Holywell, in Wales.
-It is well known for its woodland, reservoirs, ancient monuments (including the ruins of Basingwerk Abbey), rich industrial past and its factories which played a big part in the Industrial Revolution.
+It is located in Greenfield, near the town of Holywell in North Wales.
+It is well known for its woodland, reservoirs, ancient monuments (including the ruins of Basingwerk Abbey), rich industrial past and its factories which played a part in the Industrial Revolution.

 Factories

 A majority of the factories were built in the late 18th century.
-They were powered by Water Power which came from the Holywell Stream.
+They were powered by water power which came from the Holywell Stream.
 Most factories had eventually closed down by the 1960s.
 Some factory buildings can still be seen today.

 Battery Factory

-The Battery Works employed local people to shape pots and pans from brass sheets, the energy needed to do this was made by using a Water Wheel, the water came from the Battery Pond.
+The Battery Works employed local people to shape pots and pans from brass sheets.
+Battery brass was a term for brass sheet formed by hammering, long before electricity.
+The power needed to do this was made by using a water wheel; the water came from the Battery Pond.

-Next to the Battery Factory is the ruins of Battery Row, were many of the employees would have lived.
+Next to the Battery Factory are the ruins of Battery Row, where many of the employees would have lived.

-The Battery Factory now lies next to the Battery Pond in ruin, the site is now supported by the 'National Welsh Heritage Lottery Fund'.
+The Battery Factory now lies next to the Battery Pond in ruins.
+The site is now supported by the National Welsh Heritage Lottery Fund.

 Meadow Mill

-The Meadow Mill built in 1787 produced rolled copper sheets for Thomas Williams's companies.
+The Meadow Mill, built in 1787, produced rolled copper sheets for Thomas Williams's companies.